Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 Access the Hub GUI: `Application Spaces > Spaces > Click in your space to view details`.
 The space will now show gradually:
 - Applications: the `spring-smoketest` application you just deployed
     ![Space App](./img/spaceapp.png)
-    - Click on the Space URL to access the UI and see something similar to this:
+    - Open a new Browser tab and type the URL of your app.
+This should be `http` for the protocul and for the domain name concatenate `spring-smoketest.` with the domain value you used in the custom networking profile.
+E.g: `http://spring.moketest.tpk8s.hyrulelab.com.
+You should see something similar to this:
         ![App](./img/smoketestapp.png)
 - Kubernetes Services: `spring-smoketest` service and `default-gateway-istio` service for each cluster
     ![Space K8s Services](./img/spacek8sservices.png)